conormkelly/yts-cli/README.md

 ### Prebuilt binaries

-You can download the prebuilt binaries here.
+You can download the prebuilt binaries [here](https://github.com/conormkelly/yts-cli/releases).
-TODO: add link!

 ### From Source